mufpga/MicroFPGA/tutorials/pins_br.md

-## Default layout Au+Br
+# Default layout Au+Br

 The following table represent the output pins of the Au FPGA used with the [Br breaking board](https://alchitry.com/collections/all/products/alchitry-br).
-You can find the reference sheet of the Br board on Alchitry website.
+You can find the reference sheet of the Br board in the previous link.

-S: servomotor outputs
-TTL: ttl outputs
-AIXP: positive pole of the analog input X
-AIXN: negative pole of the analog input X
-P: pwm outputs
-L: laser trigger outputs
-Cam: camera trigger input
-GND: ground
-R: raw +5 V
-+V: 3.3 V
--: vacant 1.8 V I/O pins
-x: vacant 3.3 V I/O pins

 The pin numbers are indicated in between parentheses: